Unnamed Five Seat eVTOL

 - Archer's Prime Radiant program - Archer has purchased a commercially available cell phone tracking data software allowing the company to understand how people travel within cities around the world.
 This systems simulation software is what Archer calls Prime Radiant.
 This software helps the company to know the best aircraft range and passenger payload, airspace management, price rates, weather knowledge, location of vertiports, the market size and profitability of each city.
 In summary, this software helps optimize the entire company's activities from manufacturing to air taxi service.

-- Piloting: Will be piloted in the beginning and will have autonomous capability in the future
+- Piloting: Will have 1 pilot in the beginning and will have autonomous capability in the future

 - Cruise speed: 150 mph (241 km/h)

 - Range: 60 miles (nearly 100 km)

 - Propellers: 12 (Each tilt-propeller has 5 blades.
 Each VTOL-ONLY propeller has 2 blades)

 - Noise level during forward flight: 45 db